-With the advent of Microsoft Dynamics CRM now supporting multiple web browsers comes the question does intelli-CTi and its integration with Dynamics CRM also support this configuration matrix?
+With Microsoft Dynamics 365/CRM supporting multiple web browsers comes the question: does intelli-CTi and its integration with Dynamics CRM also support this configuration matrix?
 The purpose of this article is to provide an explanation to that question.

 Why Multiple Browser Support?